maur1th/Tom-s-Lazy-Sudoku-Solver/README.md

 3x3 squares are handled in a particular fashion (far different than rows and columns) which revolves around three data structures:
 * `sqr_start`, a list which stores the start coordinates (left to right, top to bottom) of each 3x3 square;
 * `square`, a dictionary which associate each set of coordinates on the board to a square number (1 through 9);
-* `not_in_sqr` a list which bridges the two and stores for each square the values yet to be entered in !the board.
+* `not_in_sqr` a list which bridges the two and stores for each square the values yet to be entered in the board.

-### Helper file!
+### Helper file
-The helper file “board_util” is a set of “helper” functions which handle most of the elements displayed in the command-line as well as various preliminary (as in, before the solver kicks in) operations.
+The helper file `board_util` is a set of “helper” functions which handle most of the elements displayed in the command-line as well as various preliminary (as in, before the solver kicks in) operations.
 I created this separate set of functions to:
 * Avoid code repetition;
 * And avoid cluttering in the main file.